zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 The *Thread* class provides a method of interfacing with the underlying operating system's thread management.
-A single operating system thread is associated with a thread instance.
-The *Thread* class has a variety of constructors, some which take a instance of *Runnable* and some that do not; if we do not plan on providing an instance of *Runrable* we must extend *Thread* and override its *run()* method, providing code to execute.
+A single operating system thread is associated with a *Thread* instance.
+The *Thread* class has a variety of constructors, some of which take a instance of *Runnable* and some that do not;
+if we do not plan on providing an instance of *Runnable* we must extend *Thread* and override its *run()* method, providing code to execute.

 The following is a simple example of a multi-threaded program.
 In addition to the main thread, the two threads we create both execute code specified by the